 Timmy moved to Nellie's side just outside the circle.
 They both looked at Corbin.
 He had stopped struggling, staring in shock at the pile of bodies, knowing he was next.

-Nellie, cloaked in blood, wiped her face and spoke aloud.
+Nellie, cloaked in blood, wiped her face with her bare hands and spoke aloud.

 “May the Four Pillars appear now here and fill my soul.
 Under my control, follow the deepest darkness of Corbin.
 Annihilate.”

 Another gris-gris ball crushed under foot.
 Nellie felt the power ignite before it arrived.

 A strong, freezing wind whipped through the room.
 Lights flickered.
 Several bulbs buzzed hot white and exploded.
 Sound stood still.
 And then, through a deep purple mist, they were there.
 One in each corner of the room:

 Their faces were unearthly white, tinged with blood streaks from centuries of haters.
 Their immortality was unmistakable.
 Their purpose eternal.

 Corbin's feet unfroze.
 For one second, he felt the freedom to run but realized his movement was being controlled by Nellie.
 He drifted across the floor and stopped in front of her, the dead bodies of Joey and Aaron just inches below his feet.
 Fear consumed him.

 “I won't beg, nigger.
 One day, they’ll come for you,” said Corbin.
 He spit on Nellie.

 The four immortals hissed in their corners.
 They were impatient.
 They spoke through Nellie in one ethereal voice.